byrd-laif/soilMakers/lifeStylesForChange/fermentedSkinCareOralTonic.md

 The American version of the shrub has its origins in 17th century England where vinegar was used as an alternative to citrus juices in the preservation of berries and other fruits.
 Fruit preserves made in this fashion were themselves known as shrubs, and this practice carried over to colonial America.
 By the 19th century, typical American recipes for shrubs used vinegar with berries, left to infuse anywhere from overnight up to several days; afterwards, the fruit would be strained out and the remaining liquid could be mixed with a sweetener and then reduced to make a syrup.
 The sweet-and-sour syrup would then be mixed with either water or soda water and served as a soft drink, or used in alcoholic cocktails.
 Shrubs eventually fell out of popularity with the advent of home refrigeration.

 Traditional Fermented shrub or tonic can be used in the same way and in place of traditional bitters.
+Brewing in traditional way is superior to using manufactured vinegars.